Creating a climate transition plan

 1. Get the basics in place

-The foundation of any climate action strategy is a high-quality greenhouse gas inventory.
+Whether creating a CSRD transition plan or responding to investor demands, the foundation of any climate action strategy is a high-quality greenhouse gas inventory.
 With this in place, a climate risk assessment, ideally aligned with TCFD requirements, is the next thing to get in place.
 Net Zero targets, aligned with science-based targets (SBT) frameworks, will define the “finish line” of your transition to Net Zero and frame your climate transition planning process, so it’s hard to plan effectively without them.
-If you have already created a high-level strategy to reach Net Zero informed by these pillars of GHG inventory, climate risk assessment and Net Zero target, you are likely ready to prepare your first climate transition plan.
+If you have already created a high-level strategy to reach Net Zero, informed by these pillars of GHG inventory, climate risk assessment and Net Zero target, you are likely ready to prepare your first climate transition plan.

 2. Choose your frameworks